vmware-archive/vctl-docs/README.md

 ## What are the System Requirements?

-To support Nautilus, Fusion 20H1 Tech Preview requires macOS 10.14 as a minimum host OS.
+To support vctl, Fusion 20H1 Tech Preview requires macOS 10.14 as a minimum host OS.

 ## How do I get started?